eddiethedean/moltres/README.md

 ### Lazy Evaluation

-All DataFrame operations are lazy—they build a logical plan that only executes when you call `collect()`.
-CRUD operations (insert, update, delete, merge) and DDL operations (create_table, drop_table) are also lazy and require `.collect()` to execute.
+All DataFrame query operations are lazy—they build a logical plan that only executes when you call `collect()`.
+DataFrame write operations (insertInto, update, delete) execute eagerly (immediately), matching PySpark's behavior.
+DDL operations (create_table, drop_table) are lazy and require `.collect()` to execute.
 The plan is compiled to SQL and executed on your database:

 ```python
 # This doesn't execute any SQL yet